-Harris Prairie Church of Christ began as a small rural church on the prairies of Granger, Indiana about 150 years ago as part of the American Restoration Movement.
+Harris Prairie Christian Church began as a small rural church on the prairies of Granger, Indiana about 150 years ago as part of the American Restoration Movement.
 Our church never officially joined any denomination, but we identify ourselves with the Independent Churches/Churches of Christ.

 Over the past 40 years the church has undergone major changes from being a predominantly rural church to a church with a more suburban and urban makeup.
 We have always strived to be contemporary and relevant to today’s culture.
 We currently have about 100 members and regular attenders of all ages and backgrounds.